FarronF/limerick-council-meetings/meetings/2022/05/04-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 6th April 2022.md

 A scope of works has been agreed, and we will be engaging with Contractors to carry out site

 clearance at this location over the coming months.
-Subject to compliance with the provisions--- 5
+Subject to compliance with the provisions
+---
+5

 of the Wildlife Acts, it is hoped to have this work completed in Quarter 2 of 2022.
 This should